- Portable Games

 The healthy old man who praised Mylène fell to the ground due to a heart attack.

 From the wide open door, Zombies entered the room one after another.

 The surviving guests went to the door on the opposite side.
 However, the Zombies appeared from there too.

-Now the guests who'd relished the cuisine and wine they carried were their meals.
+Now the guests, who'd relished the cuisine and wine they carried, were their very own meals.